gliu2k/SAP-Datasphere/DataBuilder/Model.md

 > [!IMPORTANT]
 > All the CDSViews in S/4HANA can be used(mapped) as the remote tables in Datasphere.
 However, only the CDSViews with **Analytics.dataExtraction.enabled** can be used in the **Flow** ETLs.
 See **Flow** section.

 ## 1.2.
-Import Remote Entities (from BW Bridge)
+Import Entities (from BW)

-It is possible to use the models in BW system as the remote tables(virtual objects).
+It is possible to import the objects in BW system as the remote tables(virtual objects) in Datasphere.

 ![alt text](/DataBuilder/images/RemoteEntity.png?raw=true)